fromtheoutfit/navee/README.md

 # Navee for Craft CMS
-Navigation module for Craft CMS
+Simple Navigation, Made Simple.
+Build any kind of navigation you like, without limitation.
+Rewritten from the ground up for Craft CMS.

 ![Navee for craft control panel](https://fromtheoutfit.com/lib/media/add-ons/navee/navee-for-craft-cp.gif)